Lecturer in Applied Linguistics and TESOL

 'Sri Lankan Englishes', World Englishes guest lecture series, SOAS, January 2019

-- Meddegama, I.V. (in press) Cultural values and practices: the pillars of heritage language maintenance endeavours within an immigrant multilingual Malayali community in the UK.
+- Meddegama, I.V.
+(2019) Cultural values and practices: the pillars of heritage language maintenance endeavours within an immigrant multilingual Malayali community in the UK.
 International Journal of Bilingual Education and Bilingualism.

 - Meddegama, I.V.
 (2018) Bilingualism: how to get your child to speak your language – and why it matters.
 The Conversation.